-Dragon Mosquito Control, Inc. also maintains and places 68 town-owned greenhead fly traps in the marshes to help reduce greenheads especially at the

-Town's beaches.
-An additional thirty traps will be placed in service during 2018 which will bring the total of Town owned greenhead traps to ninety-eight.
+Dragon Mosquito Control, Inc. also maintains and places at least 150 town-owned greenhead fly traps in the marshes to help reduce greenhead flies especially at the Town's beaches.
+The greenhead fly traps are all painted a dark color which has been scientifically shown to attract more greenheads.
+The traps are typically set out in June and removed from field service in September and stored at the Town owned Goss Farm.

 At times, workers from Dragon Mosquito Control, Inc. must cross property lines to reach larviciding sites.
-If a property owner does not want this crossing on his or her property or wishes to be included on the "No-Spray List" for any street spraying, or has any concerns or questions related to mosquito control, contact Dragon in writing at: Dragon Mosquito Control Inc., PO Box 46, Stratham, NH 03885 or call the Dragon staff at (603)734-4144.
+If a property owner does not want this crossing on his or her property or wishes to be included on the "No-Spray List" for any street spraying, or has any concerns or questions related to mosquito control, contact Dragon in writing at: Dragon Mosquito Control Inc., PO Box 46, Stratham, NH 03885, call the Dragon staff at (603)734-4144 or visit their website www.dragonmosquito.com.